-British and French fishermen celebrate progress in scallop war talks
+Could end to English Channel scallop wars be in sight?
+British and French fishermen celebrate progress in talks

 After lengthy discussions on Wednesday, during which the French were said to have expressed “regret” for recent skirmishes, both sides reached an agreement on the principles of a deal.

-No UK vessels will fish for scallops during the window in conflict, during which the French are not allowed to harvest the molluscs.
+No UK vessels will fish for scallops during the window in conflict, one where the French are not allowed to harvest the molluscs.

 Instead, smaller British boats will be compensated for their losses – but the sum is to be debated in Paris on Friday – and if both sides do not agree, the accord could be sunk.